dcodesdev/rustfinity.com/challenges/vehicle-status/description.md

   - Returns `"The vehicle is parked."` for `Parked`.
   - Returns `"The vehicle is driving at {speed} km/h."` for `Driving { speed }`.
   - Returns `"The vehicle is broken down: {reason}."` for `BrokenDown(reason)`.

-### Requirements

-1. Define the `VehicleStatus` enum with the specified variants.
-2. Implement the `is_operational` and `description` methods on the enum.
-3. Use references in your methods to avoid consuming the enum.

 ## Hints